mnielsen/cognitivemedium/_posts/2019-11-21-carbon-capture-notes.md

 approaches to DAC.
 But before getting into any such details, it's helpful to think about the scale of the problem to be confronted.
 How much will DAC need to cost if it's to significantly reduce climate change?
-Let's look quickly at three scenarios for the cost of DAC.
+Let's look quickly at two scenarios for the cost of DAC, just as baselines to keep in mind.
+I'll discuss how realistic (or unrealistic) they are below.

 As of 2014, the United States [emits](https://web.archive.org/web/20191019082428/https://www.epa.gov/climate-indicators/climate-change-indicators-us-greenhouse-gas-emissions) about 6 billion tonnes of CO2
 each year.
 Suppose it cost about 100 dollars per tonne of CO2 to do